Skip to main content

 Rule Summary

-The Environmental Protection Agency (EPA) is proposing reporting and recordkeeping requirements for asbestos under the Toxic Substances Control Act (TSCA).
-The proposed rule would require certain persons that manufactured (including imported) or processed asbestos and asbestos-containing articles (including as an impurity) in the last four years to report certain exposure-related information, including quantities of asbestos manufactured or processed, types of use, and employee data.
-The proposed rule also covers asbestos-containing articles and situations where asbestos is a component of a mixture.
+In July 2023, EPA finalized reporting and recordkeeping requirements for asbestos under the Toxic Substances Control Act (TSCA).
+The rule requires certain persons who manufactured (including imported) or processed asbestos and asbestos-containing articles (including as an impurity) in the last four years to report certain exposure-related information, including quantities of asbestos manufactured or processed, types of use, and employee data.
+The rule also covers asbestos-containing articles and situations where asbestos is a component of a mixture.

-EPA would use data collected through this proposed rule to help inform future actions involving asbestos, including part 2 of the risk evaluation for asbestos and potential future risk management activities resulting from that risk evaluation.
+EPA intends to use data collected through this rule to help inform future actions involving asbestos, including part 2 of the risk evaluation for asbestos and potential future risk management activities resulting from that risk evaluation.
 For example, data collected on asbestos as an impurity could better inform the risk evaluation of the use of asbestos in talc.
 Additionally, part 1 of EPA’s risk evaluation included uses where asbestos may be part of an article, or a component of an end use product, like brake blocks and gaskets.
-This proposed reporting rule would help identify if there are articles that contain different types of asbestos.
+This reporting rule will help identify if there are articles that contain different types of asbestos.

 Rule History